nurettinakpolat/BasicIPTV/README.md

 - Inspired by modern media center applications
 - Thanks to the VideoLAN team for their excellent multimedia framework

-## 📞 Support

-For support, please open an issue on GitHub or contact the development team.

 ---

 <div align="center">